epfl-ada/ada-2025-project-data_dinosaur/readme.md

 For the caption analysis, simple data treatments were combined with statistical methods.
 Basic statistics is used to calculate means of meticulously sorted data.
 This and as well a moving average filter is used to analyse the development over time without having noise from specific captions.

 In addition, the polar words (man/women) are analysed by mean impact of the votes `funny` and `not funny`.
+This allows us to study gender heterogeneity in humor reception and themes over time.

+The timeline analysis focuses in particular on four major categories of events: wars, climate-related crises, the Trump election, and the COVID-19 pandemic.

 ## Data Collection and Preparation
 We used *The New Yorker Cartoon Caption Contest* dataset (2016–2023), containing captions, images, and reader votes.
 Data were cleaned, normalized, and focused on three key text fields: `image_descriptions`, `image_uncanny_descriptions`, and `questions`.